populse/populse_mia/docs/source/documentation/pipeline_manager.rst

     * Export the ``file1`` plug of the Files_To_List node (right click on the ``file1`` plug then select export plug), renamed as ``func_files`` (for clarity).

-* export all unconnected plugs of the Spatial_preprocessing_1 node (right click on the node then select "export all unconnected plugs")
+* Export all unconnected plugs of the Spatial_preprocessing_1 node (right click on the node then select "export all unconnected plugs")

   .. image:: ../images/pipeline_iter_1.jpg
     :align: center